Families of Ethiopian plane disaster victims steel themselves for journey to crash site

 The mourners gathered at the Ethiopian Airlines-owned Skylight Hotel near Bole International Airport.
 Some held up framed photographs of young loved ones.

-The room filled over the course of a half hour, becoming a packed, makeshift grieving center.
+The room filled over the course of a half hour, becoming a packed, makeshift grieving centre.

 The embassies of Canada, China, and Kenya had also asked Ethiopian Airlines to set up conference rooms for the families of victims from their countries.
 Early on Thursday morning, those rooms contained the national flags of those countries, but no relatives or friends of the victims.